Tangalooma, Queensland: Tangalooma Eco Centre

 Formally known as the Tangalooma Marine Education and Conservation Centre, the Eco Centre promotes environmental awareness.
 Eco Rangers conduct education programs and nature-based tours to enhance visitors' awareness of the surrounding ecosystems.
 The Eco Centre is based opposite the beach near the Tangalooma Jetty, where they operate the night wild dolphin feeding program for official guests of the resort.

-Tangalooma island resort
+Tangalooma Island Resort

 The resort (formerly known as Tangalooma Wild Dolphin Resort) is well known for the hand-feeding of wild dolphins.
 Every evening at sunset a pod of up to 11, local bottlenose dolphins swim to the beach in front of the resort where selected guests can feed them, an activity supervised by the Tangalooma Marine Education and Conservation Centre (TMECC).

 Apart from the dolphin feeding program, there are many tours and other activities on offer, including whale watching cruises.
 Accommodation consists of about 300 rooms, as a variety of hotel units, villas and apartments.
 Sites for private housing are available on the sand hills behind the resort.

 As at April 2018, although the resort has rights to use the beach in front of the resort, it can not prevent the public from also using the beach.